 Mont d’Or PDO is a soft, creamy, runny cheese named after the Golden Mountain in the French Alps.
 There are two camps when it comes to this wonderful alpine cheese.
 You can either go French where it is called Mont d’Or PDO, or Swiss where it is Vacherin Mont d’Or.
 We prefer the French variety and so this is the one we stock when we can.

-Mont d’Or is only made between 15th August and the 15th March, so we are only allowed to sell it between 10th September and 10th April.
-However, it reaches its absolute peak between November and March.
+Mont d’Or is only made between 15th August and the 15th March.
+We are only allowed to sell it between 10th September and 10th April.
+However, it reaches its absolute peak between November and February.
 The reason why it is only made in the winter is because this is when the cows have come down from their alpine pastures to shelter from the snow.
 The rest of the year their milk goes to make the large wheels of Comté which are produced in the same geographical area.

 The cheese itself is rich and creamy with its rind adding a delicious tang.
 It has a sweet flavour with grassy undertones.
 Traditionally in France they would always pair Mont d’Or with a local wine called Jaune.
 We like to pair it with a sherry.